 Participation in CIR's group tax filing system (applicable to Italian companies)

-Each company jointing to the group Italian tax filing system transfers its tax profit or loss to the parent company.
-The parent company recognises a credit corresponding to the IRES (Italian tax on company income) that companies have to be paid (debit for the transferor company).
-On the contrary, for companies that booked tax losses, the parent company recognises a debt corresponding to the IRES for the part of loss actually offset at group level (credit for the transferer company).
+Each company joining to the group Italian tax filing system transfers its tax profit or loss to the parent company.
+The parent company recognises a credit corresponding to the IRES (Italian tax on company income) that companies have to pay (debit for the transferor company).
+On the contrary, for companies that booked tax losses, the parent company recognises a debt corresponding to the IRES for the part of loss actually offset at group level (credit for the transferee company).

 In connection with the Group tax filing system, those companies that record non-deductible net financial expenses may use the excess tax benefits available for offset of other Group companies (thus making such expenses deductible) for a consideration.
 Such consideration, in an amount proportionate to the resulting tax benefit and applicable to excess tax benefits arising in Italy only, has been paid to the parent company CIR and is treated as expense for those companies that obtain the excess tax benefit and as revenue for those that transfer it.

 Treasury shares are deducted from equity.
 The original cost of treasury shares and the profit/loss resulting from their subsequent sales are recognised as changes in equity.